Unravelling the non-classicality role in Gaussian heat engines: Thermodynamic setting

-where $C(\vr) = S(\vr_{\textrm{diag}})- S(\vr)$ is the relative entropy of coherence.
-Now for an isothermal process, the non-equilibrium free energy characterizes the optimal amount of work that can be extracted from a given system with the help of a thermal reservoir \cite{Esposito, Parrondo2015}.
-This result also holds for the case of a squeezed thermal bath \cite{Gonzalo}.
-In particular, one can show that the extracted work in this case is directly related to $m$,
+where $C(\rho) = S(\rho_{\textrm{diag}})- S(\rho)$ is the relative entropy of coherence, $S(\rho):= \text{Tr}(\rho \log \rho)$ is the von-Neumann entropy, and $\rho_{\textrm{diag}}$ denotes the state obtained from $\rho$ by removing all off-diagonal elements.
+For an isothermal process, the non-equilibrium free energy characterises the optimal amount of work that can be extracted from a given system with the help of a thermal reservoir~\cite{Esposito, Parrondo2015}.
+This result also holds for a squeezed thermal bath~\cite{Gonzalo}.
+In particular, we can show that the work extracted in this case is directly related to $m$ and is given by

-Hence, by performing a squeezing operation in a bosonic mode, we are adding coherence to its energy eigenbasis, which is quantified by the parameter $m$.
-In terms of our description, this coherence will be called by non-classicality, and the classicality function will quantify it.
+Therefore, by squeezing a bosonic mode, coherence between energy eigenstate is created, and this can be quantified by the parameter $m$.
+In our description, the presence of non-diagonal elements in the covariance matrix and a negative classicality function will be an indicator of non-classicality.
+Furthermore, the amount of non-classicality present in a given bosonic system can be quantified by the classicality function~\eqref{Classicalityfunction}.